 In sum, the economic health of our times—contrary to short-lived euphoria in stock markets or apparent employment upticks—hinges on a sword edge sharpened by debt and monetary expansion.
 Until we fundamentally address the skyrocketing national debt and control inflation and interest rates, the future of the U.S. and Western economies remains precariously uncertain.

-To the right this economy now would be a herculean effort; we must embrace sound money principles, eschew the expansionist entrapments of central banking, and recalibrate our financial system towards one grounded in fiscal responsibility, market-determined interest rates, and real economic growth.
+To the right of this economy now would be a herculean effort; we must embrace sound money principles, eschew the expansionist entrapments of central banking, and recalibrate our financial system towards one grounded in fiscal responsibility, market-determined interest rates, and real economic growth.
 Without such foundational changes, and expect none of which to happen, I fear we are merely delaying the inevitable reckoning to be paid for a century’s worth of financial folly.

 Be not deceived – be prepared ~ Silver Savior